tonywongthw/Leet-Code/README.md

 # About LeetCode

 LeetCode is a global coding platform where software engineers practice solving coding problems .
 The main users are software engineers.
-LeetCode has 2,000 questions for users to practice, covering different programming concepts.
+LeetCode has 2,000+ questions for users to practice, covering different programming concepts.

 # Tony's Ranking

 Tony's has coded 150+ solutions on the platform, gradually climbing up his ranking on the platform.
-As at 1 July 2022, Tony is ranked top 20% among all the software engineers globally on the platform.
+As at 1 July 2022, Tony is ranked top 20% among 1M+ software engineers on the global platform.